 Bring your own food and beverages to enjoy a picnic while you take in a match.
 You can make it as fancy or as casual as you would like!
 You will also want to bring a blanket or chairs, as you’ll be watching on the grass.

-The hour-long game also has some great energy-burning activities built into the match.
+The hour-long game also has some great energy-burning activities built in to match.

 If sports and horses don’t quite do it for your kiddo, jumping on dirt just might!